vrann/m2graphql/README.md

 1. Exposes Magento 2 Web REST APIs with the GraphQL interface
 2. Installed as an extension on Magento 2 and does not require core customizations
 3. Uses webonyx/graphql-php library which implements all server-side features of the GraphQL language
-4. Allows traffic optimization for the client applications transfering just the data needed in particular use-case.
-Allows to combine multiple API request in a single request.
+4. Allows traffic optimization for the client applications transferring just the data needed in particular use-case.
+Allows combining multiple API requests in a single request.
 5. Supports Magento 2 API authentication model and exposes just the data client authorized to see
 6. Supports flexible deprecation model informing clients on usage of deprecated fields